 The Alfonso Elder Student Union, named after the second president of this illustrious institution, has been one of N.C.
 Central University’s cornerstone campus facilities since its construction in 1968.
-Home to the Eagle’s Nest food court, Underground game lounge, Student Services and Engagement and Leadership, this building holds decades of student and administrative Eagle Excellence in 40,000 square feet.
+Home to the Eagle’s Nest food court, Underground game lounge, Student Services, and Student Engagement and Leadership, this building holds decades of student and administrative Eagle Excellence in 40,000 square feet.

 Yet it’s not good enough for NCCU anymore.

 I understand the concept behind building a new student union and repurposing the old one into office and/or retail space.
-The incoming Generation X Eagle is used to a world of technology, not concrete and linoleum like we’d be giving them now.
+The incoming Generation Z Eagle is used to a world of technology, not concrete and linoleum like we’d be giving them now.

 Students, faculty and alumni have been demanding more out of the union for years now.